-eUE-11 TGS Request The eUE MUST proceed with eUE- If the step fails, the eUE MUST restart If eUE-obtained TGT in eUE-10, the TGS Request message is sent to the MSO KDC.
-11 after eUE-10 if TGS procedures are employed. with eUE-1.
-The failure conditions are specified in [PKT-SEC1.5].

-Flow eUE Power-On Initialization Flow Description Normal Flow Sequence Sequence upon failure of a Flow Step eUE-12 TGS Reply The TGS Reply message is received from the MSO KDC.
+Flow eUE Power-On Initialization Flow Description Normal Flow Sequence Sequence upon failure of a Flow Step If eUE-obtained TGT in eUE-10, the TGS Request message is sent to the MSO KDC. proceed with eUE- 11 after eUE-10 if TGS procedures are employed. eUE MUST restart with eUE-1.
+The failure conditions are specified in [PKT-SEC1.5]. eUE-12 TGS Reply The TGS Reply message is received from the MSO KDC.
+The TGS MUST respond with eUE- 12 after eUE-11 is completed.
 If the step fails, the eUE MUST restart with eUE-1.
 The failure conditions are specified in [PKT-SEC1.5]. eUE-13 AP Request The AP Request message is sent to the Provisioning Server to request the keying information for SNMPv3.
+The eUE MUST proceed with eUE- 13 after: eUE-12 if TGS is employed; eUE-10 if a ticket was requested, without TGS; eUE-8 if a valid ticket exists.
 If the step fails, the eUE MUST restart with eUE-1.
 The failure conditions are specified in [PKT-SEC1.5]. eUE-14 AP Reply The AP Reply message is received from the Provisioning Server containing the keying information for SNMPv3.
-Note: The SNMPv3 keys must be established before the next step using the information in the AP Reply.
-14 after eUE-13 is failure condition completed. eUE-15 SNMP Enrollment INFORM The eUE- MUST send a SNMPv3 Enrollment INFORM to the PROV_SNMP_ENTITY (specified in the sub-option 3 of the DHCPv6 CL_OPTION_CCCV6 Option.
-The SNMP INFORM MUST contain a "pktcMtaDevProvisioningEnrollment" object as defined in [PKT-EUE-DATA].
+NOTE: The SNMPv3 keys must be established before the next step using the information in the AP Reply.
+The Provisioning Server MUST respond with eUE- 14 after eUE-13 is completed.
+If the step fails, the eUE MUST restart with eUE-1.
+The failure conditions are specified in [PKT-SEC1.5]. eUE-15 SNMP Enrollment INFORM The eUE- MUST send a SNMPv3 Enrollment INFORM to the PROV_SNMP_ENTITY (specified in the sub-option 3 of the DHCPv6 CL_OPTION_CCCV6 Option.
+The SNMP INFORM MUST contain a "pktcMtaDevProvisioningEnrollment" object as defined in [PKT-EUE- DATA].
 The PROV_SNMP_ENTITY notifies the Provisioning Application that the eUE has entered the management domain.
 The Provisioning Server MUST respond to a valid SNMP INFORM, per SNMP protocol.
-If the step fails per the SNMP protocol, the eUE MUST restart with eUE-1. rovisioning server can reset the eUE at this point in the flows.
-The eUE is part onent requests. of the security domain and MUST respond eUE-16 SNMPv3 GET Request (Optional) If any additional eUE device capabilities are needed by the PROV_APP, the PROV_APP requests these from the eUE via SNMPv3 Get Requests.
+The eUE MUST proceed with eUE- 15 after eUE-14 is completed.
+If the step fails per the SNMP protocol, the eUE MUST restart with eUE-1.
+NOTE: The provisioning server can reset the eUE at this point in the flows.
+The eUE is part of the security domain and MUST respond to management requests. eUE-16 SNMPv3 GET Request (Optional) If any additional eUE device capabilities are needed by the PROV_APP, the PROV_APP requests these from the eUE via SNMPv3 Get Requests.
 This is done by having the PROV_APP send the PROV_SNMP_ENTITY a "get request."
 Iterative: The PROV_SNMP_ENTITY sends the eUE one or more SNMPv3 GET requests to obtain any needed eUE capability information.
-The Provisioning Application may use an SNMPv3 GET Bulk request to obtain several pieces eUE-16 is optional, the Provisioning Server MAY employ this step after eUE-15 is completed.
+The Provisioning Application may use an SNMPv3 GET Bulk request to obtain several pieces of information in a cinzle macaca eUE-16 is optional, the Provisioning Server MAY employ this step after eUE-15 is completed.
 N/A